ricardocads/consulta-nota/README.md

 	rails s

-And finally, open a browser with the following url: http://localhost:3000
+And finally open a browser with the following url: http://localhost:3000